adaptris/interlok-docs-legacy/pages/ui/ui-widgets.md

 The `icon` is one icon from [Font Awesome 4.7.0](https://fontawesome.com/v4.7.0/icons/) icon list.

+The JSON payload can be validated using the JSON schema: [custom-widget-count-schema](./files/json-schema/custom-widget-count-schema.json)

 ### Table Widget

 The table widget display some data in a table format.

 ![Runtime Widget - Custom Widget Table](./images/ui-user-guide/widgets-custom-widget-table.png)

-The json format returned by the endpoint should be like:
+The JSON format returned by the endpoint should be like:

 ```json
 {